Skip to content ↓

 Through their representation of the wider school community (this includes the parents, school staff and other members of that community), governors help their school improve and provide the best possible education for their students.

-Keith Simmons - Chair of Governors
+Stephen Pinnell - Chair of Governors

 Following a lifetime of visiting Looe, from my first childhood memories on holiday with my parents through regular visits with my wife Charlie, we finally moved to Looe in 2020 after getting married here in 2018.
 We now live here with our daughter, Anna-Tallulah who will I hope attend Looe Academy when she’s old enough.